Hi, I'm Duarte.

 Retractions: Updating from Complex Information

-with Jonathan Libgober and Jack Willis; 1st draft June 2021; updated June 2024; resubmitted to Review of Economic Studies
+with Jonathan Libgober and Jack Willis; 1st draft June 2021; updated June 2024; conditionally accepted at Review of Economic Studies

 | Working Paper